snyk/driftctl/docs/new-remote-provider.md

 	// You'll need to create a new cache that will be use to cache fetched resources lists repositoryCache := cache.New(100)

-	// Deserializer is used to convert cty value return by terraform provider to driftctl AbstactResource deserializer := resource.NewDeserializer(factory)
+	// Deserializer is used to convert cty value return by terraform provider to driftctl Resource deserializer := resource.NewDeserializer(factory)

     // Adding the provider to the library